t-karasova/grs-samples-python/tutorial_filtering.md

 To see the full list of textual fields you can apply the filters to please check the [Retail API documentation](https://cloud.google.com/retail/docs/filter-and-order#filter)

-## Filtering by numerical field.
+## Filtering by a numerical field.
 IN range

 If you want to filter by a numeric field you can write the filtering expression in two ways:
 - To check whether the field value is within a range use the function **"IN"**